MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-defender.md

 <!-- SubmitSamplesConsent-Description-Begin -->
 <!-- Description-Source-ADMX -->
-This policy setting configures behaviour of samples submission when opt-in for MAPS telemetry is set.
+This policy setting configures behavior of samples submission when opt-in for MAPS telemetry is set.

 Possible options are:
 (0x0) Always prompt